 In January 2024, we announced our entry into an exclusive licensing agreement with Renalys Pharma, Inc. ("Renalys"), to bring sparsentan to patients in Japan and other countries in Asia, for the treatment of IgAN.
 Renalys will hold regional rights to sparsentan for Japan, South Korea, Taiwan, Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
-Following successful meetings with the Pharmaceuticals and Medical Devices Agency (PMDA) in 2023, in the second quarter of 2024 Renalys plans to initiate initiated an open label registrational study of sparsentan in Japan in the second quarter of 2024 to support potential approval of sparsentan in Japan.
+Following successful meetings with the Pharmaceuticals and Medical Devices Agency (PMDA) in 2023, in the second quarter of 2024 Renalys initiated an open label registrational study of sparsentan in Japan to support potential approval of sparsentan in Japan.
 In July 2024, Renalys announced that the first patient was dosed in the study.
-Results from the urine protein/creatinine ratio (UP/C) endpoint in the study are expected in the second half of 2025 to support a submission for approval to PMDA.
+Results from the urine protein/creatinine ratio (UPCR) endpoint in the study are expected in the second half of 2025 to support a submission for approval to PMDA.
 Under the terms of the licensing agreement, Renalys will be responsible for development, regulatory matters, and commercialization in the licensed territories.